ethanocurtis/wiki-bot/README.md

 Invite your bot to a server (with `applications.commands` scope) and use:

-- `/wiki python programming` â†’ Wikipedia summary + link
+- `/wiki python programming` → Wikipedia summary + link
-- `/wiki obscure topic` â†’ Falls back to GPT-3.5 if not found
+- `/wiki obscure topic` → Falls back to GPT-3.5 if not found
-- `/ask What is the capital of France?` â†’ GPT-3.5 answer directly
+- `/ask What is the capital of France?` → GPT-3.5 answer directly

-The bot will display â€œthinkingâ€¦â€ while fetching/summarizing results.
+The bot will display “thinking…” while fetching/summarizing results.

 ---